la2050/archive/_projects/2014/the-trust-for-public-lands-avalon-green-alley-demonstration-project.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F22632%252Fdisplay%252FPages_from_T-Alley_Outreach_Flip_Book-2.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: '1'
-WESTSIDE: '1'
-LA COUNTY: '1'
-OTHER: >-
-  The game BLOCK could be adapted to any environment, it would constitute a framework for the study of urban health.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- We have already developed an initial prototype, as can be seen in the accompanying video.
 The prototype allows us to already start working with